Skip to main content

 Inspections of Special Taxes involve both preliminary controls and simultaneous controls when the taxable event takes place.
 This is because in these cases tax rates are high and exemptions or tax discounts may exist depending on the destination, with non-monetary taxable bases.
 In the performance of their duties, inspectors draw up a preliminary report to regularise the tax situation of the taxpayers they are reviewing.
 The preliminary nature of these reports, among other circumstances, is because accounting checks are limited to the records required by Law and the Special Tax Regulations.

-The verification actions carried out throughout the year in matters of special and environmental taxes in the field of management control of these taxes during 2022 have reached the figure of 636,434 actions.
+The verification actions carried out throughout the year in the area of special and environmental taxes in the area of management control of these taxes during 2022 have reached the figure of 636,434 actions.